SakshiFadnavis2003/SakshiFadnavis2003/README.md

 - **Research Paper**: Presented "Plant Fettle Detector" at INOCON 2024, selected for publication in a Scopus-indexed journal, and published in IEEE Xplore ([Link](https://ieeexplore.ieee.org/abstract/document/10512262/)).
 - **Hackathon**: Participated in the Eureka Challenge 2.0, developing innovative solutions for mobile screen projection and control.
+- **Myntra Hackathon**: Participated and contributed to trend generation for Gen Z, focusing on AI-driven image uniqueness and popularity assessments ([Link](https://github.com/SakshiFadnavis2003/Myntra-HackerRamp-2024)).

 ## GitHub Trophies